adamnew123456/quickpod/README.md

 - A POSIX shell that supports `local` for variable declarations (if you don't know, yours probably does)

-- POSIX ckutil, basename and date
+- POSIX ckutil, basename, date, id